Generalized Simplicial Attention Neural Networks

 \textbf{Related Works.} Recently, several neural architectures for simplicial data processing have been proposed.
 In \cite{ebli2020simplicial}, the authors introduced the concept of simplicial convolution, which was then exploited to build a principled simplicial neural network architecture that generalizes GNNs by leveraging on higher-order Laplacians.
 However, this approach does not enable separate processing for the lower and upper neighborhoods of a simplicial complex.
 Then, in \cite{bodnar2021weisfeiler}, message passing neural networks (MPNNs) were adapted to simplicial complexes \cite{gilmer2017neural}, and a Simplicial Weisfeiler-Lehman (SWL) coloring procedure was introduced to differentiate non-isomorphic SCs.
-The aggregation and updating functions in this model are capable of processing data exploiting lower and upper neighborhoods, and the interaction of simplices of different orders.
+The aggregation and updating functions of such a model process data defined over simplices of consecutive order exploiting the upper and lower neighborhood relations between simplices.
 The architecture in \cite{bodnar2021weisfeiler} can also be viewed as a generalization of the architectures in \cite{bunch2020simplicial} and \cite{roddenberry2021principled}, with a specific aggregation function provided by simplicial filters \cite{yang2021finite}.
 In \cite{roddenberry2019hodgenet}, recurrent MPNNs architectures were considered for flow interpolation and graph classification tasks.
 The works in \cite{yang2021simplicial,yang2023convolutional} introduced simplicial convolutional neural networks architectures that explicitly enable multi-hop processing based on upper and lower neighborhoods.
 These architectures also offer spectral interpretability through the definition of simplicial filters and simplicial Fourier transform \cite{yang2021finite}, leveraging the interaction of simplices of different orders \cite{yang2023convolutional}.
-Then, the work in \cite{eijkelboom2023mathrmen} introduced equivariant message passing simplicial networks; finally, in \cite{ramamurthy2023topo}, the authors proposed a multi layer perceptron (MLP)-based simplicial architecture.
+Then, the work in \cite{eijkelboom2023mathrmen} introduced $E(n)$ equivariant message passing simplicial networks; finally, in \cite{ramamurthy2023topo, gurugubelli2023simpleyetsimplicial}, the authors proposed MLP-based simplicial architectures.